MicrosoftDocs/azure-docs/articles/sql-database/sql-database-quickstart-r-create-script.md

 ms.topic: quickstart
 author: dphansen
 ms.author: davidph
-ms.reviewer:
+ms.reviewer: garye
 manager: cgronlun
 ms.date: 04/11/2019
 ---

-# Create and run a simple R script in Azure SQL Database Machine Learning Services (preview)
+# Create and run simple R scripts in Azure SQL Database Machine Learning Services (preview)

-In this quickstart you'll create and run a simple R script using the public preview of [Machine Learning Services (with R) in Azure SQL Database](sql-database-machine-learning-services-overview.md).
+In this quickstart you'll create and run a set of simple R scripts using the public preview of [Machine Learning Services (with R) in Azure SQL Database](sql-database-machine-learning-services-overview.md).
 You'll learn how to wrap a well-formed R script in the stored procedure [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) and execute the script in a SQL database.

 [!INCLUDE[ml-preview-note](../../includes/sql-database-ml-preview-note.md)]